 Prof Adam Knee

-Adam Knee is Dean of the Faculty of Fine Arts, Media & Creative Industries at Singapore’s Lasalle College of the Arts.
+Adam Knee is Dean of the Faculty of Fine Arts, Media & Creative Industries at Lasalle College of the Arts, University of the Arts Singapore.
 He was previously Head of the School of International Communications at University of Nottingham Ningbo China, and has held appointments at Nanyang Technological University (Singapore) and Ohio University (USA).
 He has also been a Fulbright grantee (in Thailand) and a Research Fellow at the International Institute for Asian Studies in Leiden, the Netherlands.
 His scholarship has focused in particular on Southeast Asian and US popular film.

 Dr Gianluigi Negro

-Gianluigi Negro is Assistant Professor at the University of Siena (Department of Education, Human Sciences and Intercultural Communication) After his PhD at China Media Observatory (CMO), Università della Svizzera italiana (USI) he has been Post Doctoral Researcher Fellow at the School of Communication of Tsinghua and Peking Universities.
-He is member of the Global Internet Governance Academic Network (Giga-Net) as well as the Italian Association of Chinese Studies (AISC).
-His research focuses on Chinese media history and the Chinese Internet governance.
+Gianluigi Negro is Associate Professor in China studies at the University of Siena.
+After his PhD at China Media Observatory (CMO), Università della Svizzera italiana (USI) he has been Post Doctoral Researcher Fellow at the School of Communication of Tsinghua and Peking Universities.
+He is a member of the Global Internet Governance Academic Network (Giga-Net) and the Italian Association of Chinese Studies (AISC).
+His research focuses on Chinese media history, Chinese Internet governance and Chinese technology narratives.
+From 2022 is co-leader of the EU Research Project of National Relevance “From Netizens to Metazens: Exploring Narratives of Virtual Engagement in the Metaverse”.

 Andrea Střelcová